antfneves/spotify_top_songs_project/README.md

 # Top Spotify Songs in 73 Countries

 ## Data Engineering Zoomcamp  Project
-This is my final project fot the [Data Engineering Zoomcamp from DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp) .
+This is my final project for the [Data Engineering Zoomcamp from DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp) .

 This zoomcamp had the following modules:
   - Module 1: Containerization and Infrastructure as Code using Docker, Postgres, GCP and Terraform.